leozqi/python-email-client/README.md

 What we're working on:
     FINDING WHY GET_EMAILS() HANGS.
 MUST BE BECAUSE OF THREADS, BUT WE MUST BE ABLE TO CONTROL THOSE THREADS

+## Distributed Storage

+The resources folder will have several files representing each and every email file stored.
+Each email will be stored in a file for easy access.
+This data serialization will be done with **CPickle**

+An optional additional thing we can do here is to add a search folder inside the resources folder.
+This folder should contain folders containing the cache of previous searches for easy access.